-Please choose intermediate report if you are reporting your first or second year of the project (1/2, 1/3 or 2/3).
+Please choose intermediate report if you are reporting your first, second year or third year of the multiannual project.

 Please choose final report, if you are reporting the only/ final year of the project.
 Please note!
-In the final report the grantee is asked to write a layman summary on the aims, most important results and applications of results in environmental protection.
-This section will be used in a Nessling report that is published in Foundation website.
+In the final report the grantee is asked to write a short layman summary on the project aims, most important results and applications of results in environmental protection.
+This section may be used in Nessling Foundation communication.

 Publications submitted or published during the reporting year are to be filled in Publications under the Type of publication: